tgrimault21/wayway-client/README.md

 # Wayway Website

-Adress of the website : http://165.22.76.251
+Url of the website : http://165.22.76.251

-Developed with Next.JS (https://nextjs.org), a React framework.
+Developed with Next.JS (https://nextjs.org), a React framework by Vercel.

 ## Library used